|AI Translates From One Programming Language To Another|

 AI is coming for your programming job!
 Well that's the headline.
 The truth is that it is going to take longer to get the human completely out of the loop, but that doesn't mean that there aren't tasks that AI can't take over now.

+AI is entering every facet of today's technology and programming is no exception.
 The recent paper "Unsupervised Translation of Programming Languages" comes from Facebook A I Research, and describes how a neural network learned how to translate existing programs from one language to another - transcompilation.
 As the paper says:

 "A transcompiler, also known as source-to-source translator, is a system that converts source code from a high-level programming language (such as C++ or Python) to another.
 Transcompilers are primarily used for interoperability, and to port codebases written in an obsolete or deprecated language (e.g. COBOL, Python 2) to a modern one.
 They typically rely on handcrafted rewrite rules, applied to the source code abstract syntax tree.
 Unfortunately, the resulting translations often lack readability, fail to respect the target language conventions, and require manual modifications in order to work properly.
 The overall translation process is time-consuming and requires expertise in both the source and target languages, making code-translation projects expensive."